oracle/okafka/README.md

 exec DBMS_AQADM.GRANT_PRIV_FOR_RM_PLAN('user');
 ```

 Once user is created and above privileges are granted, connect to Oracle Database as this user and create a Transactional Event Queue using below PL/SQL script.
-One can also use KafkaAdmin as shown in examples folder to create a Transactional Event Queue.
+One can also use `KafkaAdmin` interface as shown in `CreateTopic.java` in `examples` directory to create a Transactional Event Queue.

 ```roomsql
 -- Create an OKafka topic named 'TXEQ' with 5 partition and retention time of 7 days.